-Initial statistical evidence of an autocratic peace emerged in a negative form with the observation that mixed democratic-autocratic dyads are more conflict prone than either jointly democratic or jointly autocratic dyads (Gleditsch and Hegre 1997; Raknerud and Hegre 1997).
+Initial statistical evidence of an autocratic peace emerged in a negative form with the observation that mixed democratic-autocratic dyads are more conflict-prone than either jointly democratic or jointly autocratic dyads (Gleditsch and Hegre 1997; Raknerud and Hegre 1997).
 Studies have sought systematic evidence for or against an autocratic peace.
-Oren and Hays (1997) evaluate several data sets, finding that autocracies are less war prone than democracy-autocracy pairs.
+Oren and Hays (1997) evaluate several datasets, finding that autocracies are less war prone than democracy-autocracy pairs.
 Indeed, they find that socialist countries with advanced industrialized economies are more peaceful than democracies.
 Werner (2000) finds an effect of political similarity that coexists with the widely recognized effect of joint democracy.
 She attributes the result to shared preferences arising from a reduced likelihood of disputes over domestic politics.
-Peceny, Beer and Sanchez-Terry (2002) break down the broad category of autocracy into multiple subgroups and find evidence that shared autocratic type (personalistic dictatorships, single-party regimes, or military juntas) reduces conflict, although the observed effects are less pronounced than for joint democracy.
+Peceny, et al. (2002) break down the broad category of autocracy into multiple sub-groups and find evidence that shared autocratic type (personalistic dictatorships, single-party regimes, or military juntas) reduces conflict, although the observed effects are less pronounced than for joint democracy.
 Henderson (2002) goes further by arguing that there is no empirically verifiable democratic peace.
 Instead, political dissimilarity causes conflict.
 Souva (2004) argues and finds that similarity of both political and economic institutions encourages peace.
 In the most sophisticated analysis to date, Bennett (2006) finds a robust autocratic peace, though the effect is smaller than for joint democracy and limited to coherent autocratic regimes.
 Petersen (2004), in contrast, uses an alternate categorization of autocracy and finds no support for the claim that similarity prevents or limits conflict.
-Still, the bulk of evidence suggests that
+Still, the bulk of evidence suggests that similar polities are associated with relative peace, even among non-democracies.